Travelex

-Travelex is a foreign exchange company founded by Lloyd Dorfman and headquartered in Peterborough.
+Travelex International Limited is a foreign exchange company founded by Lloyd Dorfman and headquartered in Peterborough, United Kingdom.
 Its main businesses are foreign currency exchange, issuing prepaid credit cards for use by travellers, supplying central banks with foreign currency and global remittance.
-Travelex operates more than 1,100 stores and 900 ATMs in over 20 countries.
+Travelex operates more than 600 stores and 700 ATMs in over 20 countries.

 History

 Travelex was founded as Express Exchange by Dorfman and opened its first branch in central London in 1976.
 By 1978 the company had four central London stores.

 The company experienced growth in the 1980s, opening its first international store in 1984 in Rotterdam, and its first store at Heathrow Terminal 4 in 1986.
 Express Exchange subsequently became Travellers Exchange Corporation — or Travelex — when abbreviated.

 Travelex expanded throughout the US and into the APAC region in the 1990s.
 The company also undertook a series of investments, acquisitions and takeovers during this period, including a takeover of Abbey National's retail forex operation, receiving investment from 3i and the acquisition of Transpay.

 On 8 November 2000, it bought Thomas Cook's worldwide foreign exchange business for £440m, which significantly expanded its international operations.
 Travelex also launched their first stores in the Indian, Chinese and Middle Eastern markets, undertook further acquisitions and launched a new brand identity during the 2000s.

 In February 2005, buy-out firm Apax Partners bought a majority stake in the company, but Dorfman retained 30% and continued to run the business.

 In 2011 Travelex sold its prepaid card programme management business to MasterCard and its international payments business to Western Union for a combined £900m.
-In 2011 Travelex also purchased Grupo Confidence, Brazil's largest independent foreign exchange business.
+In 2011, Travelex also purchased Grupo Confidence, Brazil's largest independent foreign exchange business.

 By March 2014, Travelex had more than 1,500 stores and 1,250 ATMs in 27 countries.

 In 2014, Apax Partners sold its majority stake of 51% to UAE-based Indian businessman B. R. Shetty valuing the company at approx £1bn.
 Shetty also owned UAE Exchange, a UAE-based money transfer business.
 The acquisition was supported by Abu Dhabi-based investment vehicle Centurion and completed in January 2015.

 In May 2019, Travelex, UAE Exchange and a number of other financial service businesses operated by B. R. Shetty were placed into a holding company called Finablr, prior to an IPO on the London Stock Exchange that took place on 15 May that year.

 In October 2019 Travelex announced the launch of a US-based international payments system in partnership with Finablr and Samsung Pay.

 In 2020 the company faced difficulties including a cyber incident, the impact of the Covid-19 pandemic and issues relating to Travelex's parent company, Finablr.
 Later that year Travelex fell into administration, before it was taken over by its debt holders.
 As a result of the takeover, the business was restructured and became "New Travelex."